TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 ~~~

 ### The `#map` Enumerable Method
-Remember when we tried to transform each of your friends names earlier by uppercasing them with `#each` Lets try that again
+Remember when we tried to transform each of your friends names earlier by uppercasing them with `#each`?
+Lets try that again.

 For reference, this what we previously tried: